-All of those things are more difficult for us to gauge and we also live in an impatient world where people expect us to have quick answers for those questions.
-Then if our estimate is off, they get upset with us.
+All of those things are more difficult for us to gauge.
+We also live in an impatient world where people expect us to have quick answers for those questions.
+If our estimate is off, they get upset with us.
 Over time it begins to feel like a scenario we can’t win.
 It can sometimes be helpful if we can get the people in our lives to understand.

 How can I explain time blindness to the people in my life?

 Don’t set yourself up for that pain.
 Tell them that you have difficulty estimating how long something will take.
-Tell them you get absorbed into projects and lose track of time.
+Or that you get absorbed into projects and lose track of time.
 Tell them all of the symptoms without telling them the reason why, unless you feel that there is some reason they should know specifically.
 That will help you get around the whole “don’t use that as an excuse” pushback that we so often get.